Rione Sanità: Notable people

 Probably the most famous person from Rione Sanità was the 20th Century actor, poet, singer, and writer Totò, who was born in Via (street) Santa Maria Antesaecula.

 References in popular culture

 As Rione Sanità is somewhat a symbol of the poorest, most degraded (but also most "picturesque") character of Naples, the place is widely referenced in popular culture.
 In particular, it was chosen as a setting for a number of movies from the Italian neorealism era.
 Movies set in Rione Sanità include Vittorio de Sica's The Gold of Naples (1954) and Yesterday, Today and Tomorrow (1963).
 Another notable portrait of Rione Sanità in art is Eduardo De Filippo's play Il sindaco del rione Sanità.
+Also the film Nostalgia (2022), written and directed by Mario Martone based on a novel by Ermanno Rea, and starring Pierfrancesco Favino, takes place in La Sanita.